-District.
+The Parcel in question is in the northeast corner of the Greenville Fire District.
 The only state or county rights-of-way within the Greenville Fire District are Central Avenue and the portion of Ardsley Road east of Central Avenue.
 As shown in the map below, the parcel is therefore as far away from a state or county right of way as it is physically possible to be within the Greenville Fire District.
-In other words, the variance in question would violate the statute's requirements to the maximum possible extent.